 Since that time, the media landscape has changed—which begs the question of how this new alt-weekly will succeed where others, especially print publications, are failing.

 Vukelich’s answer borders on idealistic: “By filling the void and not being predictable,” he says.
 “Predictability can kill absolutely anybody.
 A paper lies in your driveway, or you see it in a rack in a coffee shop.
-If you glimpse it and have no desire to pick it up, that’s the failure.”Christie Chisholm is an associate editor and production editor at CJR.
+If you glimpse it and have no desire to pick it up, that’s the failure.”Christie Chisholm is a CJR senior editor.
 Follow her on Twitter at @c_chisholm.
 Tags: Albuquerque, Free Press, New Mexico, print, Weekly Newspapers